karlbenedict/GEOG485-585/lecture05_Mod03_a_01_a.md

 :	Helpful if you already know the EPSG code of the projection you are looking for - [http://www.epsg-registry.org/](http://www.epsg-registry.org/)

 GeoTIFF Projection List
-:	 Helpful if you know the name of one of the broadly used projections - uneven performance of links - [http://www.remotesensing.org/geotiff/proj_list/](http://www.remotesensing.org/geotiff/proj_list/)
+:	 Helpful if you know the name of one of the broadly used projections - uneven performance of links - [http://www.remotesensing.org/geotiff/proj_list/ [Archived Version]](http://web.archive.org/web/20160802172057/http://www.remotesensing.org/geotiff/proj_list/)

 SpatialReference.org
 :	Decent search tool, includes non-EPSG as well as EPSG projection information, multiple descriptions of projection parameters - [http://spatialreference.org/](http://spatialreference.org/)